 Getting an abortion in Ontario is fairly easy.
-Unless you accidentally walk into a crisis pregnancy centre, no one will interrogate you or try to talk you out of it.
+Unless you accidentally walk into a crisis pregnancy center, no one will interrogate you or try to talk you out of it.
 I could book an appointment, the government would pay for the procedure, and no one would have to know.
-That's why it's so odd that outside of Ontario, trying to get an abortion is such a tedious, frustrating process.
+Outside of Ontario, however, women seeking abortions are met with a variety of hurdles.

-A recent study done by researchers at UBC examined the barriers women face that prevent them from getting abortions.
-They surveyed abortion providers across British Columbia, asking about their experiences, their future intentions, and the occupational challenges they face day to day.
-They found that these barriers have become bigger and bigger over the past while: for women in rural communities, about 60 percent of abortion services provided in hospitals disappeared between 1995 and 2005.
+A recent study from researchers at UBC examined the barriers women face that prevent them from getting abortions.
+They surveyed abortion providers across British Columbia, asking about their experiences, their future intentions, and the occupational challenges they face day to day, and found that these barriers have become bigger and bigger over the past few years.
+For women in rural communities, about 60 percent of abortion services provided in hospitals disappeared between 1995 and 2005.

-Rural physicians working out of hospitals reported various barriers to provision, like operating room scheduling, logistical issues, high demand, professional isolation, and a lack of replacement providers.
+Rural physicians working out of hospitals reported various obstacles like operating room scheduling, logistical issues, high demand, professional isolation, and a lack of replacement providers.
 Many providers, two of whom I spoke with, felt the need to “fly under the radar” in their communities.

 The study found that unlike abortion providers in urban areas who work out of purpose-specific clinics, rural providers mostly operate out of local hospitals, which comes with problems like lack of operating time for abortions, a likelihood of abortions being deferred for “urgent” non-abortion cases, and difficulties scheduling staff for the procedures, like nurses and anaesthesiologists, to accommodate those who don't want to be involved in abortion care.